 Most business litigation attorneys will tell you that one of the first things they look for, when advising a client in a contract dispute, is whether or not there is an attorneys’ fees provision.
 It changes the economic dynamic of a case, especially where there is a relatively small amount in controversy.
 If there IS an attorneys’ fees provision, it is typically a strong disincentive for a party to refuse compliance with the contract, even where the contract value alone would not justify the attorneys’ fees involved in pursuing legal action.
 For example, the breaching party may only owe $5,000 on the contract, but if he will also have to pay for the attorneys’ fees of his opponent, he could easily be facing a $40,000 judgment, creating a stronger motivation to comply.

-The experienced and dedicated attorneys at the Gehres Law Group, including our transactional lawyers and the litigation lawyers, understand the importance of liquidated damage and attorneys’ fees provisions.
+The experienced and dedicated attorneys at the Gehres Law Library, including our transactional lawyers and the litigation lawyers, understand the importance of liquidated damage and attorneys’ fees provisions.
 Whether you are about to enter a contract, or are already involved in a dispute over a contract, we can help.
 Contact us for a free evaluation of your case or browse our website for more information.